JiwaBumi/KomputasiParallelTeam2/README.md

   - Open command prompt/terminal/powershell
   - Type 'nsys-ui' (wihout apostrophes, and its the esiest way.
 Just need to specify the .exe in PATH first)
   - Or when on the directory where the nsys rep files are, type 'nsys-ui [your-report-name].nsys-rep'
-- File > Open... and choose the rep or sqlite file
+- File > Open... and choose the nsys rep file
   OR
-- Drag the files to the GUI
+- Drag the file(s) to the GUI

 #### Viewing SQLITE files
 Use any database viewer tools Sqlite viewer such as Sqlite3 or DB Browser...etc.
 We recommend [DB Browser](https://sqlitebrowser.org/).
 Its only around 20MB and you can choose an installer or zip with the .exe already in it.
-Open the .exe then just click 'Open Database..' or drag the Sqlite file into the app.
+Open the .exe then just click 'Open Database' or drag the SQLITE file into the app.

 ##  Output & Analysis
 After execution, profiling data such as: